matheus-vilela/Nubank_Interface/README.md

 ## :construction: Prerequisites

-In order to use and test the mobile app on a simulator or on your smartphone, you should've already setup the development environment for React Native/Expo-CLI applications.
+In order to use and test the mobile app on a simulator or on your smartphone, you should've already setup the development environment for React Native/Expo applications.
 You can follow the following article (PT-BR) to setup your environment:

 [Emulating React Native on iOS/Android with Expo](https://www.youtube.com/watch?v=eSjFDWYkdxM&vl=pt)

 ##  :checkered_flag: How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Expo-CLI v37.0.3][expo] or higher installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Expo v37.0.3][expo] or higher installed on your computer.
 From your command line:

 ```bash
 # Clone this repository